1. Teaching Useful ‘Classroom English’ Expressions

 Student Level: Beginner

-Anyone who has tried to learn a foreign language will be familiar with the experience of quickly learning the kind of short, frequent expressions and phrases that are spoken every day.
-Used enough we don’t even need to think about how to say them.
-They are prefabricated chunks of language that can be used to perform a particular communicative function.
+👨🏫Anyone who has tried to learn a foreign language will be familiar with the experience of quickly learning the kind of short, frequent expressions and phrases spoken daily.
+Used enough, we don’t even need to think about how to say them.
+They are prefabricated ‘chunks’ of language that can be used to perform specific communicative functions.
 That is why phrasebooks are so popular with holidaymakers.
 My dad, for example, can expertly order a bottle of red wine in five different European languages🤣!

 Learning useful expressions should not be overlooked in the classroom.
-They provide a shortcut to language learning which demonstrates to students that all the new words and grammar they are learning can be used to say something worthwhile.
+They provide a shortcut to language learning, demonstrating to students that all the new words and grammar they are learning can be used to say something worthwhile.

 The following is a list of classroom expressions I encourage my students to learn and use both with me and each other:

-I guess you could just hand out a printed list of target expressions and instruct the students to practice and memorize them.
-Certainly, for older students, this may be enough.
+👨🏫You could hand out a printed list of target expressions and instruct the students to practice and memorize them.
+In some cases, for older students, this may be enough.

 However, I prefer to introduce one expression on the board at a time and explain its meaning at the beginning of class.
 This makes it easier for the students to focus on each expression and begin to digest the new ‘chunk’ of language.

-Once an expression has been taught, I try to remember to include it in my own classroom speech so that the students can notice me using it and imitate its usage.
+Once an expression has been taught, I try to remember to incorporate it into my classroom speech so that students can notice me using it and imitate it.

-I also display the new expression on the wall, where it is clearly visible.
+I also display the new expression on the wall.
 This helps students to become familiar with it and refer to it when needed.
 For example:

-Once the students have been taught several expressions it is important to review them and keep the cycle of usage going so that eventually the students are using the expressions almost as if they were a single word.
+Once the students have been taught several expressions, it is essential to review them and keep the cycle of usage going so that they eventually use the expressions almost as if they were a single word.
 Here are a few review exercises:

 Exercise 1.
 Concept checking questions

-The teacher asks the class prompt questions.
+👨🏫The teacher asks the class a series of prompt questions.
 For example:

 ….when the student next to me is being too noisy?